labex-labs/open-source-labs/css/30-seconds-of-css/lab-fit-image-in-container/step1.md

-# How to Fit an Image in its Container
+# Fit Image in Container

+`index.html` and `style.css` have already been provided in the VM.

-To fit and position an image within its container while preserving its aspect ratio, follow these steps:
+To fit an image inside its container while preserving its aspect ratio, you can use `object-fit: contain`.
+To fill the container with the image while preserving its aspect ratio, use `object-fit: cover`.
+If you want to position the image at the center of the container, you can use `object-position: center`.

-1. Add the image to the HTML file using the `img` tag and specify the `src` attribute to the image URL.
-2. To apply the desired fit and position settings, add the appropriate classes to the image tag.
-   - Use the class `image-contain` to fit the entire image within the container while preserving its aspect ratio.
-   - Use the class `image-cover` to fill the container with the image while preserving its aspect ratio.
-3. In the CSS file, apply the following properties to the `image` class:
-   - `background` to set the background color of the container.
-   - `border` to add a border around the container.
-   - `width` and `height` to set the dimensions of the container.

-Example code:
+Here's an example of how you can use these properties:

 ```html
 <img class="image image-contain" src="https://picsum.photos/600/200" />
 <img class="image image-cover" src="https://picsum.photos/600/200" />
 ```

+And the corresponding CSS:

 ```css
 .image {